Courses, training services and consulting

 - Pilot initiative for Victoria Police of a linkage program to provide vulnerable staff with complex needs better routes of referral and access to treatment and support services in the community

-- A review of immigration detention centres for the Department of Immigration and Citizenship to assist with the identification and prevention of suicide risk among immigration detainees.
+- A review of immigration detention centres for the Department of Home Affairs to assist with the identification and prevention of suicide risk among immigration detainees.